 When the Spanish first arrived, the Navajos occupied much of the area between the San Francisco Peaks (in Arizona), Hesperus Mountain and Blanca Peak (in Colorado) and Mount Taylor (in New Mexico).
 Spanish records indicate the Navajo traded bison meat, hides and stone to the Puebloans in exchange for maize and woven cotton goods.
-It was the Spanish who brought sheep to the New World and the Navajo took to sheep-herding quickly with sheep becoming a form of currency and sign of wealth (the word Navajo actually means sheep thief).
+It was the Spanish who brought sheep to the New World and the Navajo took to sheep-herding quickly.
+Sheep became a form of currency and sign of wealth.

 Prior to this, Carson had been a welcome and respected friend for most Native Americans.
 The methods used against the Navajo pretty much destroyed that reputation and he became known as an "Indian killer."
-After the hostilities of the Civil War ceased, Carson went to the Fort Lyon area in Colorado, an appointed Indian Agent for the Southern Arapahoe and Cheyenne.
-He died a few years later.
+After the hostilities of the Civil War ceased, Carson went to the Fort Lyon area in Colorado where he was an appointed Indian Agent for the Southern Arapahoe and Cheyenne.
+He died a few years later, six months after his beloved wife passed on.

 Large deposits of uranium ore were discovered on the Navajo Nation after World War II but the mining that followed ignored basic environmental protection for the workers, the waterways and the land.
 The Navajo have made claims of high rates of cancer and lung disease from the environmental contamination but the Federal government has yet to offer comprehensive compensation.
 What compensation has been offered has been held up by a Congress seemingly intent on waiting for those workers to die.

 As a semi-nomadic tribe, the Navajo never made much pottery, preferring to use baskets for most storage purposes.
 After learning how to make pottery from the Puebloans of the Rio Grande area, they did produce a small amount of pottery for ceremonial uses.
-Once they were more settled , pottery began to make more sense.
-Through the 1700's and into the mid 1800's, there was a significant amount of pottery produced but once the railroads came through and trading posts were set up, it was much easier to purchase enameled cookware and such so Navajo pottery making almost completely died out.
+Once they were more settled, pottery began to make more sense.
+Through the 1700's and into the mid 1800's, there was a significant amount of pottery produced for sale to local settlers but once the railroads came through and trading posts were set up, it was much easier to purchase enameled cookware and such, so Navajo pottery making almost completely died out.

 Because of their geographical location, those few Navajo potters producing pottery for either ceremonial or personal use were never approached by the railroad traders.
 Like today, most of the remaining Navajo potters were located in the environs of Black Mesa as that was where the best clay was to be found.